kburchfiel/cpp_tttb/README.md

 ![](Screenshots/Mean_WPM_by_Player_and_Round.png)

+### Updating your CPDB_for_TTTB.csv file to incorporate revised copies of verses while still retaining (at least some) of your test results

+There are two main reasons why you might need to update the verses within your CPDB_for_TTTB.csv file.
+First, even months after first releasing TTTB, I'm finding certain issues with my copies of the verses (e.g. trailing whitespaces, HTML tags, etc.) that need to be fixed.
+(The verses were originally meant for HTML display, so I needed to make a number of revisions so that they would be suitable for a typing test game.
+It turns out that my initial set of revisions was was sufficient!)

+Second, Ronald L. Conte Jr., who translated and edited the Catholic Public Domain Bible, has been making [updates to the verses](https://sacredbible.org/errata.htm) here and there.
+You may wish to update your own copy of the Bible verses following these edits.

+Because I've had to update my own CPDB_for_TTTB.csv file a few times, I created a Jupyter Notebook (cpdb_version_updater.ipynb, available within the CPDB_Version_Updater/ folder) to help simplify this process.
+Make sure to read the instructions contained at the top of the notebook before running it--and note that there's a decent amount of manual work needed to replace older verses with newer ones.
+(This is by design, since you wouldn't want to accidentally lose valuable test data!)
+Also note that the script will *remove* any test and best-WPM data within this file for verses that don't match their previous versions, since I think it's best for that data to always reflect the most recent verse in this file.
+However, you could modify the notebook to keep those results intact if you so choose.

+In order to complete this process, of course, you'll need a newer copy of the CPDB_for_TTTB.csv file.
+One option is to retrieve it from CPDB_for_TTTB.csv [within this GitHub folder](https://github.com/kburchfiel/cpp_tttb/tree/main/Catholic_Public_Domain_Bible); the 'Last commit date' column will let you determine how recently this file has been updated.

+Another option would be to use a Python notebook to download the corresponding Bible files from sacredbible.org, then reformat them for use within TTTB.
+(This is the process that I myself use to update the CPDB_for_TTTB.csv file.)
+However, I've excluded it from the repository because I didn't want to place unnecessary bandwidth burdens on sacredbible.org.

+However, if you've noticed a recent change (i.e. one [after 2025-02-26](https://sacredbible.org/errata.htm), when the Catholic Public Domain Version was last updated as of 2025-12-02), let me know by reporting an issue or sending a message (see below).
+I'll then be happy to rerun my corresponding notebook and update the CPDB_for_TTTB.csv file in this GitHub repository's Catholic_Public_Domain_Bible folder.

 ### Reporting issues

 I have completed over 1,400 tests on Type Through the Bible so far, along with quite a few multiplayer rounds.
 However, it's still possible (and perhaps, for a hobby project like this, likely) that bugs, typos, and other issues will appear.

 Please make me aware of any issues, large or small, by posting them within https://github.com/kburchfiel/cpp_tttb/issues .
-If you don't have a GitHub account, you can also email me at kburchfiel3@gmail.com .
+If you don't have a GitHub account, you can also email me at dev@kburchfiel.com .
 (Please include 'TTTB' in your subject so that I know your message is related to this game.)

 You are also welcome to use these channels to submit feature requests and improvements; however, since the time I have to work on this project is limited, I may not be able to implement your idea.